andreas/rack-socket_duplex/README.md

 ## DESCRIPTION

 `Rack::SocketDuplex` is Rack middleware that duplexes HTTP traffic to a unix socket.
+The primary use case is to subsequently forward this traffic to load test a new production environment (see **EXAMPLE** section).

 ## FEATURES/PROBLEMS